 Read our full Apex Legends review

 Sure, Battlefield V didn’t turn out the way players were hoping for, but 2016’s Battlefield 1 is a fantastic large-scale multiplayer shooter.
 With classic Battlefield destruction on enormous maps and multi-stage events putting a new twist on the series’ formula, Battlefield 1 feels like the next evolution of online multiplayer.
-It also offered a stronger campaign than its predecessors, telling lesser-known World War I tales in a “War Stories” mode that covers the war form several different nations’ perspectives.
+It also offered a stronger campaign than its predecessors, telling lesser-known World War I tales in a “War Stories” mode that covers the war from several different nations’ perspectives.

 Read our full Battlefield 1 review